 STATEMENT FROM LLOYDS PR SOLICITORS REGARDING THE COVID-19 OUTBREAK

-Further to the previous notice on our website dated 24th March 2020, we have reviewed the updates and advice which has followed from various Government departments and can confirm that as of the 24th May 2020 the position is as follows:
+Further to the previous notices on our website dated 24th March 2020 and 24th May 2020, we have reviewed the updates and advice which has followed from various Government departments, including the Prime Minister’s announcement on the 5th January 2021 and a message from the Lord Chief Justice on the 6th January 2021.

 - We are still providing a 24 hour service, and clients can contact us by calling the office numbers or the mobile phone number of their dedicated solicitor.
-As best as possible it is business as usual;
+As best as possible it is business as usual, but with physical meetings being limited to the court and police stations;

 - We continue to work on all cases as normal and if you currently have a case with us, we will update you routinely on the status of your case.
 You can assist us by making sure the contact details we hold for you are correct;